-Almost four years have passed since Epoch 1 and it is now 100% certain that asteroid 2024 PDC25 is on a trajectory that will impact Earth on Apr.
+Almost four years have passed since Epoch 1.
+Since then, more ground-based astrometric observations were collected and, on September 29, 2025, it became 100% certain that asteroid 2024 PDC25 was on a trajectory that will impact Earth on Apr.
 24, 2041, 13 years from now.

 The Space Mission Planning Advisory Group (SMPAG) made several recommendations for mission options based on the information available at Epoch 1.
 One of these recommended mission options, a fast flyby reconnaissance mission, launched in September 2027 and encountered the asteroid on April 12, 2028.
 The SPK file for the spacecraft trajectory is available here.